 The total costs are split equally between the PCC Group Statement of Accounts and the Chief Constable's Statements of Accounts.

-Additional fees of £7,822 have been charged by the Wales Audit Office to complete the external audit of the 2018/19 accounts.
-The WAO started an audit on the Shared Resource Service (SRS) in 2019/20 but due to the COVID Pandemic this work has not been completed.
-The cost of the work is estimated at £11,984 and will be paid during the 2020-21 Financial Year.
-Both charges are additional to the fees shown in the table below.
+Additional fees of £7,822 have been charged by the Wales Audit Office to complete the external audit of the 2018-19 accounts.
+This is in addition to the fees shown in the table below.